“So are we going to storage today, Ma?” Mary said, gulping down her orange juice.

-“Fine!” the Marys harrumphed in the same tone of voice, as they stomped towards Sleeping Beauty Castle, the entrance to Fantasyland.
+“Fine!” the Marys harrumphed in the same tone of voice, as they stomped towards the Golden Pendulum, the entrance to the Cliffhanger Plummet.
 They wound their way around the milling around kids in their anger.

 “Wait up!”
 Ricky called after them.

-It took three rides – Mr. Toad’s Wild Ride, Peter Pan’s Flight, and King Arthur’s Carousel – before the Marys both lightened up and began speaking to each other again.
+It took three rides – the Trick, the Diver’s Ecstasy, and the House of Death – before the Marys both lightened up and began speaking to each other again.

 “Sorry about earlier,” said Mary gruffly.